kcotoi/SOLSniperNFT-Releases/README.md

           But no worries the extension will try to get the rankings again after the temporary ban is lifted, so don't worry and just wait a few and the rankings will show up.

 NOTE: To ensure the best experience I advise you to scroll slowly to avoid sending too many requests in a short amount of time.

+- 1.6 Release info:

+- Fixed bugs:
+  - Issue with solanart when you are in extended view mode.
+The ranks are shown now in all view modes.